aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.md

 license.SetLicense("Aspose.Cells.lic")

-'Specify the template excel file path.
+'Specify the template Excel file path.

 Dim myPath As String ="d:\test\My_Book1.xls"

 'Instantiate a new Workbook.

-'Open the excel file.
+'Open the Excel file.

 Dim workbook As Workbook = New Workbook(myPath)